hideyukiinada/cifar10/README.md

 |Result #|#14 - #20|

 I got an idea to use ResNet when I was reading CycleGAN implementation code (https://github.com/leehomyc/cyclegan-1/blob/master/model.py).
 I looked for [the original paper of ResNet](https://arxiv.org/abs/1512.03385).
 Section 4.2 of the paper discussed their approach for CIFAR-10 in depth, and I decided to implement based on a subset of their approach.
 A subset means that I would use their network architecture, but not using their method of optimization, learning rate adjustment or data augmentation.
-As I haven't actually implemented ResNet in Keras, I also used [Keras team's ResNet implementation code](https://github.com/keras-team/keras-applications/blob/master/keras_applications/resnet50.py) as my reference.
+As I hadn't had a chance to actually implement ResNet in Keras before this project, I also used [Keras team's ResNet implementation code](https://github.com/keras-team/keras-applications/blob/master/keras_applications/resnet50.py) as my reference.
 This gave me a boost that was close to 8%.

 ## Phase 4.
 ResNet blocks with data augmentation